Salt Cay Whale Watching

 Depending on the mood of the whales, the ocean conditions, and other factors, it may be possible to snorkel with the whales.

 If the opportunity presents itself, take advantage of it.
-An in-water encounter will be an unforgettable experience.
+An in-water encounter is an unforgettable experience.

 Responsible Whale Watching Tips